-- A row can be added, updated, or deleted as changes are made to the Aggregated Lines for SubnetLine feature class property for the subnetwork definition.
+- A row can be added, updated, or deleted as changes are made to the Aggregated Lines for SubnetLine feature class parameter for the subnetwork definition.

-When a user version is reconciled with the Default version, the SubnetLine class is considered.
+When a named version is reconciled with the Default version, the SubnetLine class is considered.
 When a version is posted to Default, the SubnetLine class is not included.
-This is because the SubnetLine class is only valid in the version where the updating of the subnetworks occurred.
+This is because the SubnetLine class is only valid in the version in which the subnetwork was updated.
 After a version has been reconciled, it may need to be validated and have the subnetwork or subnetworks updated again.
 Once the version is posted to Default, dirty areas are created.
 After validation of the network topology, performing update subnetwork in the default version updates the SubnetLine class.